dudung/2021-2-fi3201-01-u2/ans/10219043/README.md

 # que
-questions to be answered by [Your Full Name](https://github.com/alyarusdiana10)
+questions to be answered by [Alya Ismia Rusdiana](https://github.com/alyarusdiana10)

 ## progress